jcornaz/impacted/README.md

 * `std` (enabled by default) Allow to use rust the standard library (need to be disabled for `no_std` apps)
 * `bvh-arena` Integration with [bvh-arena](https://crates.io/crates/bvh-arena) bounding volumes

+## Unstable feature flags

+**The following features may receive breaking changes or be removed in a patch release!**

+* `unstable-v3` `v3` module, an exploration of what could be the next major version of the API
+* `unstable-v3-aabb` Axis-Aligned-Bounding-Box shape for the v3 module

 ## MSRV